How to Write a Competitive Proposal for Pillar II (Horizon Europe)

 Contents of Course

-Module 2: From EU Policies to Pillar II Work Programmes
+Module 3: How to Analyse a Pillar II Work Programme

-Module 7: The Impact of Pillar II on EU Industrial Leadership
+Module 7: The Impact of Pillar II Projects on EU Policies

 Programme Designers and Presenters